aaron-grau/curic/javascript/readings/arguments.md

 the sake of interviews and for understanding JavaScript, it is important to understand both forms of grabbing arguments.

-## Spread Parameters (ES6+)
+## Spread Syntax (ES6+)

-ES6 also allows us to use Spread Parameters, which is like the Ruby splat for de-structuring parameters.
-We can now pass an array into a function with the `...` as shown below:
+ES6 also allows us to use Spread Syntax, which is like the Ruby splat for destructuring elements.
+We can now pass a "spread" array to a function with the `...` as shown below:

 ```javascript
 function madLib(verb, pluralNoun1, pluralNoun2, place) {